opencomputeproject/SAI/doc/tunnel/Tunnel-decap.md

 Pre-ingress ACL takes effect before the tunnel decapsulation.
 Ingress ACL takes effect after tunnel decapsulation.

+Any changes to the outer fields in the Pre-ingress stage will be overriden in case tunnel termination happens.
+(E.g. Set SIP will be overriden by inner SIP).

 Below are the examples of ACL behavior with different scenarios:

 |Bind point type|Key|Stage|Match|Action|Tunnel termination type|Packet outer DIP|Packet inner DIP|Result|